-In accordance with Condition 2, Schedule 5 of Development Consent DA 92/97, MACH Energy has developed protocols for managing and reporting the following:
+In accordance with Condition 2, Schedule 5 of Development Consent DA 92/97 (prior to its surrender) and Part D, Condition D5(h) of Development Consent SSD 10418, MACH Energy has developed protocols for managing and reporting the following:

-- incidents; - · complaints; - non-compliances with statutory requirements; and - exceedances of the impact assessment criteria and/or performance criteria.
+- incidents; - complaints; - non-compliances with statutory requirements; and - exceedances of the impact assessment criteria and/or performance criteria.

-These protocols are described in detail in the MPO Environmental Management Strategy (MACH Energy, 2021).
+These protocols are described in detail in the MPO EMS.

-In accordance with Condition 8, Schedule 5 of Development Consent DA 92/97, MACH Energy will provide regular reporting on the environmental performance of the MPO on the MACH Energy website.
+In accordance with Condition 8, Schedule 5 of Development Consent DA 92/97 (prior to its surrender) and Part D, Conditions D15 and D16 of Development Consent SSD 10418, MACH Energy will provide regular reporting on the environmental performance of the MPO on the MACH Energy website (https://machenergyaustralia.com.au/).